-This solution consists of placing RF equipment on towers, such that the backhaul transmissions occur over licensed frequencies.
+This solution consists of placing radio frequency (RF) equipment on towers, such that the backhaul transmissions occur over licensed frequencies.
 In urban areas, the microwave equipment can be placed on poles or the rooftops of existing buildings.
-In this case, the pole leasing costs should be taken into account in OPEX calculations [28].
+In this case, the pole leasing costs should be taken into account in OPEX calculations [232].
 However, in long backhaul stretches traversing non-populated areas in order to reach remote rural agglomerations, appropriate towers need to be built.
-The tower costs should be included in CAPEX, and are estimated at around 50,000 USD/tower [29, 34].
+The tower costs should be included in CAPEX, and are estimated at around 50,000 USD/tower [233, 238].
 Since microwave frequencies are licensed, appropriate fees should be regularly paid.
-Instead of considering spectrum costs per capita as in [28], which is more suitable for urban areas, a cost per link seems more appropriate for low density rural areas, in line with the cost presented in [35], since the investigated rural scenario corresponds to a sparsely populated area.
-In Section III, we the costs for different microwave separation distances between towers: 3, 5, and 10 km.
+Instead of considering spectrum costs per capita as in [232], which is more suitable for urban areas, a cost per link seems more appropriate for low density rural areas, in line with the cost presented in [239], since the investigated rural scenario corresponds to a sparsely populated area.
+In Section V, we investigate the costs for different microwave separation distances between towers: 3, 5, and 10 km.
 This reflects different deployment conditions depending on geographical and weather constraints.
-It should be noted that, in practical scenarios, in order to increase cost
+It should be noted that, in practical scenarios, in order to increase cost efficiency and adopt a sustainable business model, a wholesale provider can build towers covering a rural area of interest, and multiple mobile network operators could use these towers to route their traffic.
+Each network operator would then share his profits with the wholesale provider [240].